 We limit who can access your data.
 When you call FotoWare Support to get help, we will ask for your consent before doing anything that affects your data.
 Technical and organizational safeguards are in place to limit access.
 When we use third-party suppliers to provide additional services, we assess whether they can provide the appropriate level of security and privacy that we require.

 Service Monitoring and automatic incident reporting

-Our staff is on guard 24/7 to respond to security incidents, big or small, and our Data Protection Impact Assessment plan is continually updated and revised so we can be prepared for anything that might come.
+Our staff is on guard 24/7 to respond to security incidents, big or small, and we review our security continually so we can be prepared for anything that might come.

 Should you have additional questions, we'd like to hear from you!

 Steps taken by FotoWare to protect your data

 The points below summarize what FotoWare is doing to protect your data and deals with some of the questions that often come up with regard to security and GDPR.

 Both management and employees at FotoWare are aware of the risks in this context and take responsibility for their respective roles in IT security:

 - The supervisors appointed have clearly defined areas of responsibility, with which all employees are familiar